This series of blog posts has been describing pristine inner experience—that is, whatever is directly in your experience at some moment.

-This series of blogs has been describing pristine inner experience—whatever is directly in your experience at some moment.
-My colleagues and I have given people beepers to carry into their everyday natural environments; when the beeper randomly beeps, they jot down notes about whatever experience happened to be ongoing (their "pristine" experience) when signaled by the beep.
-Later we interview them about these experiences.
+To study this, my colleagues and I have given people beepers to carry into their everyday natural environments; When the beeper randomly beeps, they jot down notes about whatever experience happened to be ongoing (their "pristine" experience) when signaled by the beep.
+Later, we interview them about these experiences.

 For example, if you're reaching for the door handle to open the door, that is not sensory awareness—you're seeing the handle as part of an instrumental task.
 But if while reaching you're particularly drawn to the shiny gold glint of the handle, that is sensory awareness.

 Thus sensory awareness is a phenomenon of experience, not a characteristic of perception.
 The handle falls on your retina the same way regardless of whether you see it for its instrumental value (as a means for opening the door) or for its glinty goldness.

 Another example: As you're reading this post, your hand is resting on your mouse as you scroll.
 That is not sensory awareness.
 But if while scrolling you are paying particular attention to the grooves on the mouse button, directly aware of the sensations in your fingertips, then that is sensory awareness.

 Another example: You're thirsty, so you take a drink of Coke.
 That is not sensory awareness.
 But if, as you drink, you particularly notice the cold tingliness on your tongue, that is sensory awareness.

 Everyone can have sensory awareness: Everyone can notice the glinty goldness of a handle, can attend to the groovy surface of the mouse, can feel the cold tingliness of Coke.
 What makes the phenomenon interesting is that some people do engage in such sensations if half or nearly all of their waking moments.